ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot.md

 1. Work with an SQlite database.
 2. Work with the public TON API (TON Center).
-3. Create a Telegram bot using Python + Aiogram.
+3. Create a Telegram bot using Python and Aiogram.
 4. Profit!

 Let's create the following four files in our project directory: